charles-uno/charles-uno.github.io/_drafts/2018-07-22-dilly-beans.md

 ## Ingredients

-The following is enough to make 2 quarts.
-The photos show a triple batch.
+The following is enough to make 1 quart.
+The photos show six.

-- Beans to fill 2 quart jars (about 100 beans)
+- Beans to fill a quart jar (about 50 beans)
-- 30 mL (1 oz) black peppercorns
+- 15 mL (1 T) black peppercorns
-- 2 large cloves garlic (or several small ones)
+- 1 large garlic clove (or several small ones)
-- 1 hot pepper
+- Half a hot pepper, seeded
-- 2 heads fresh dill
+- 1 head fresh dill
-- 60 mL (4 T) canning/pickling salt[^1]
+- 30 mL (2 T) canning/pickling salt[^1]
-- 600 mL (2.5 c) water
+- 300 mL (1.25 c) water
-- 600 mL (2.5 c) vinegar
+- 300 mL (1.25 c) vinegar

 [^1]: It's not safe to substitute regular salt for canning/pickling salt!
 The crystals are shaped differently, which affects how they measure.
 Swapping one for the other can mess with the chemistry of your brine, allowing dangerous bacteria to grow.